Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 24, 2024

 “This is a fatal disease, a fatal cancer, but the prognosis doesn’t have to be so grim.
 The most important advice I could give is to get a second and third opinion, making sure you explore all options.
 Take an active role in your health care.
 Find a specialist who is an expert in this disease,” he said.
 “So many physicians don’t know enough about this disease to treat it.
 You almost have to coach them.”

 Ken understands his odds remain long.
-Even with surgery like his, the majority of patients don’t live more than two years.
+Even with surgery like his, the majority of mesothelioma patients have a life expectancy of no more than two years.
 His original oncologist gave him 12 months.
 Ken prefers to think about the few who beat the odds and lived longer.

 “I’m prepared for the worst, but hoping for the best.
 I’ve always considered myself a strong Catholic Christian, and whatever happens, I’ll accept as God’s will,” he said.
 “But that doesn’t mean giving up.
 Not at all.
 I’ve done a lot to live as long as I can.
 I could have accepted my original prognosis, but I decided to play my hand a little differently.”